AgentOps-AI/agentops/agentops/sdk/README.md

 ### Core Tracing Infrastructure

 - **Tracing Core**: Central component that manages the creation, processing, and export of spans.
+- **Tracing Config**: Configuration specific to the tracing infrastructure, separate from the main application configuration.
 - **Span Factory**: Creates spans of different types based on context and decorator information.
 - **Span Processor**: Processes spans (adds attributes, manages context, etc.) before they are exported.
 - **Span Exporter**: Exports spans to the configured destination (e.g., AgentOps backend).